1035 South York Road, Suite C,

 Workers' Comp Attorneys Serving Cook County, DuPage County, and Surrounding Areas

-At Kaiser Hafezi Law, our skilled lawyers assist injured workers in obtaining the benefits available under Illinois law.
+At Kaiser Law, our skilled lawyers assist injured workers in obtaining the benefits available under Illinois law.
 If you were injured in the course of doing your job, it is important to act quickly so that your rights can be protected.
 Failure to take immediate action could cause problems with your claim, and it could even be denied outright.

 The road to recovering workers' compensation benefits in Illinois consists of a number of necessary steps.
 Our attorneys are fully equipped to help you at every stage of the process.